OWongit/PolyBotScan/README.md

 ## Overview

 PolyBotScan is a tool designed to analyze the 40 largest holders of a specified PolyMarket question.
-It collects wallet data, performs analytics, and posts summarized results to a Discord channel and Google sheet for real-time visibility.
+It collects wallet data, performs analytics, and posts summarized results to a Discord channel and a Google sheet for real-time visibility.

 ## Features